What Is “Loss of Consortium”?

 Who is eligible to bring a “loss of consortium” Claim?

 The Tort-Feasors Act states that the “spouse” has the right to bring an action for loss of consortium.
 The Adult Interdependent Relationships Act in Alberta states in its preamble that “a spouse is a person who is married.”
-Further, the Alberta Court of Queen’s Bench decision in Buckingham v Schledt, 2011 ABQB 792 states that the Tort-Feasors Act and the Adult Interdependent Relationships Act restrict the loss of consortium claims to married partners only.
+Further, the Alberta Court of King’s Bench decision in Buckingham v Schledt, 2011 ABQB 792 states that the Tort-Feasors Act and the Adult Interdependent Relationships Act restrict the loss of consortium claims to married partners only.
 This means that your common-law partner may not bring a claim for loss of consortium if you are in a common-law relationship.
 It is also important to note that Law in Alberta does not distinguish between same-sex and heterosexual marriages; however, only a spouse married to the injured party may bring a claim.

 How much is my claim worth?